UIghodaro/AstonHack9-One_Skater_Smashed/README.md

 You can check python version by running ``python3 --version`` on macOS/Linux and ``python --version`` on Windows powershell/cmd

 ## Setup (from repo root)
-Using a virtual environment to run the repo for a demo.
-If you wish to install dependencies locally, ignore the first 2 lines starting the virtual environment:
+Using a virtual environment to run the repo for a demo. ***If you wish to install dependencies locally, ignore the first 2 lines starting the virtual environment***:
 ### macOS / Linux
 ```bash
 python3 -m venv venv